osbominix/vaadin_spring_prototype/README.md

 This is a maven project with vaadin and spring.

-By using server push on the UI class, current time will be shown as label caption second by second.
+Server push has been used on the UI class.

+The slider will moves itself and the value of slider will be shown in real time.

 http://localhost:8080